JLimperg/backup-rotate/README.md

 ## Known Issues and Shortcomings

 1. The script does no error handling whatsoever, which means that it will fail immediately if anything I/O-related goes wrong.
-On the upside, this also means that if your backups are messed up, it probably won't mess them up any further.
+(On the upside, if your backups are messed up, it probably won't mess them up any further.)
+   The one exception to this rule is that if a `date` file cannot be read, the script will completely ignore the corresponding backup, assuming that it is defect in some way.
+This means that the backup may get overridden while renaming other backup directories.
 2. The script is currently not unit tested.
 3. The script can only be customised by editing constants in the source code and recompiling.
 A proper CLI would be more practical.